Dongguan Rail Transit

 Dongguan Rail Transit or Dongguan Metro is the rapid transit system of the city of Dongguan in Guangdong Province of China.
-It is operated by the state-owned Dongguan Rail Transit Corporation, Limited.
+It is operated by the state-owned Dongguan Rail Transit Corporation.

+History

 The construction of the first section of Line 2 began on 26 March 2010, opening on 27 May 2016.
 Current plans call for some lines of the Dongguan Rail Transit to connect with the neighbouring Shenzhen Metro and Guangzhou Metro.

 Lines in operation

 Line 2

 The first section (15 stations and 37.743 km long) of Line 2 from Dongguan railway station in Shilong Town to Humen railway station in Humen Town opened on 27 May 2016.
 The line was called R2 in planning.

 History

 Preliminary planning

 In 2001, when he was with the party secretary of Dongguan, Tong Xing used the slogan "a big year for five years to see Metro".
 The vision to build the Dongguan Rail Transit system was first put on the agenda.

-September 2003 to October 2004, China Academy of Urban Planning and Design Institute of Ministry of Railways, "Dongguan Rail Transit Network Planning" project was launched.
+From September 2003 to October 2004, China Academy of Urban Planning and Design Institute of Ministry of Railways, "Dongguan Rail Transit Network Planning" project was launched.

-November 2004, Dongguan City rail transit construction leading group was established, followed by the development of "Dongguan Rail Transit Network Plan" to be completed by 2020.
+In November 2004, Dongguan City rail transit construction leading group was established, followed by the development of "Dongguan Rail Transit Network Plan" to be completed by 2020.
 Dongguan City plans to build a total length of 195 km, with the total number of stations to 55 of the rail network.

-September 2006, "Dongguan city rapid rail transit construction planning" through the Provincial Development and Reform Commission, Department of Construction Review.
+In September 2006, "Dongguan City Rapid Rail Transit Construction Plan" passed through the Provincial Development and Reform Commission.

-December 2006, plan submitted to the State Development and Reform Commission, Ministry of Construction;
+In December 2006, plan submitted to the National Development and Reform Commission.

-February 2007, the mayor of Dongguan, Li Yuquan announced provincial government approval;
+In February 2007, the mayor of Dongguan, Li Yuquan announced provincial government approval;